-And one very big thing I’ve learned over the years is that early planning is a key ingredient to having less stress for the holidays!
-With that said, I’m happy to announce that our 2019 LWSL Holiday Planner is now available and ready to download!
+And one very big thing I’ve learned over the years is that early planning is a key ingredient to having less stress for the holidays.

 STEP 1: REFOCUS YOUR PRIORITIES

-The first page of our holiday planner is by far the most important–so important, in fact, that if you are only going to print out and use ONE page of the planner, this would be the one that would have the biggest impact on your holiday season.
+The first page of our life-changing FREE LWSL Holiday Planner is by far the most important–so important, in fact, that if you are only going to print out and use ONE page of the planner, this would be the one that would have the biggest impact on your holiday season.
 I definitely recommend that you involve your family in this one as well.
 When my kids were younger, my husband and I would fill it out together, but now that our kids are a little older, we can do it as a family.
 It’s especially important to take everyone’s thoughts and ideas into consideration, both for the things you want to do and for the things you don’t.

 STEP 2: LOOK OVER THE HOLIDAY CHECKLISTS